Market Outlook

 Ahi/Yellow Fin Tuna:

 Prices are stable on raw materials overseas.
-Due to slower demand and higher inventories for domestic Tuna, the market remains soft with lower prices.
-Prices are expected to start going up towards the summer months due to increased demand from grilling season.
+With slower demand and higher inventories for domestic Tuna, the market remains soft at current values.
+Prices are expected to start going up towards the summer months due to grilling season.
 Short Term: Steady Pricing

 Pangasius/Swai/Basa:

 Limited raw materials and higher freight costs have caused prices to firm up.
 Some packers were given lower anti-dumping rates making them eligible to sell to the USA market.
-Because there are more packers this year, prices should be restrained from rising much further.
-Short Term: Steady Pricing
+Because there are more packers, prices will be limited in how high they can go, but they are rising nonetheless.
+Short Term: Prices increasing

 higher